flatiron/viewful/README.md

 <a name="presenter"></a>
 ## Creating View Presenters
-A **Presenter** can be considered a function which takes data and programmatically applies it to a rendered template.
+A **Presenter** can be containred a function which takes data and programmatically applies it to a rendered template.
 The source of the data is unknown to the View and the rendered result is unknown to the data source.

 In simple use-cases, you will not need to write a presenter.
 Most templating engines for JavaScript provide a render method which takes in data and applies it to a view.
 In Level 1 DOM rendering ( such as generating HTML ), using `View.render` is sufficient.
 In most cases you'll just be generating markup and won't have to think about a writing "presenter".